Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Introduction

 The importance of detecting this diffuse IC X-ray emission in clusters/groups of galaxies has been long highlighted \citep{petrosian2008,feretti2012} because in combination with radio observations, it can yield the most direct estimate of the intracluster magnetic field.
 The latter is, in fact, a critical input for understanding the origin and evolution of cluster magnetic fields, which is fragmentary at the moment \citep{vazza2021}.
-Other methods for estimating magnetic fields in clusters and groups of galaxies are, however, afflicted by observational biases.
-The estimates based on the well known technique of Faraday rotation \citep[e.g.][]{bohringer2016} depend critically on the local topography of magnetic fields along the line of sight and, furthermore, remain highly sensitive to the foreground Galactic interstellar dust.
-The alternative method utilises the radio synchrotron emission solely, which depends not only on the intensity of magnetic field, but also on the uncertain energy density of their relativistic electron population.
-Usually, these two parameters are commonly estimated by assuming equipartition between magnetic and particle energy densities -- whereby the total energy density is nearly minimised \citep{feretti2012}.
-The validity of this assumption on various physical scales, however, remains beset with formidable uncertainty \citep[e.g.][]{petrosian2008}.
+Other methods for estimating magnetic fields in clusters and groups of galaxies are afflicted by observational biases.
+The estimates based on the well-known technique of Faraday rotation \citep[e.g.][]{govoni2004,bohringer2016} depend critically on the local topography of magnetic fields along the line of sight and, furthermore, remain highly sensitive to the foreground Galactic interstellar dust.
+The alternative method utilizes the radio synchrotron emission, which depends on the intensity of magnetic fields and the energy density of relativistic electrons.
+Usually, these two parameters are estimated by assuming equipartition between magnetic and particle energy densities---whereby the total energy density is minimized \citep[e.g.][]{feretti2012}.
+The validity of this assumption on various physical scales, however, remains beset with formidable uncertainty \citep[e.g.][]{pfrommer2004,petrosian2008}.
 The degeneracy inherent to the equipartition assumption can be effectively broken using the detection of IC X-ray emission, enabling a reliable estimate of the energy density of the relativistic electron population.